FieryRMS/ESTR-MetaSquares/README.md

 ## 💪 How to train the AI

+1. This program was tested on Python 3.12.0.
 1. Install the dependencies by running `pip install -r requirements.txt`.
 1. Make necessary changes to `config.py` to configure the training process.
 1. This project was configured to run on Google Compute Engine.
 The machine I used was `c2d-highcpu-8`.
 As of now, Google Compute provides $300 __free__ credits for new users.
 Yay.